lgxlogic/LGX-BeagleBoneBlack-Proto-Cape/README.md

 This repository contains the Eagle design files for the LGX Proto Cape for the BeagleBone Black.

-The LGX Proto Cape will be available soon at http://www.logicsupply.com/
+Check out the LGX Proto Cape at http://www.logicsupply.com/products/cbb_proto

 ----